JME#

 Accumulate a value by iterating over a collection.
 This can be used as an abstraction of routines such as “sum of a list of numbers”, or “maximum value in a list”.

-Evaluate expression for each item in the list, range, vector or matrix d, accumulating a single value which is returned.
+For each item in the list, range, vector or matrix d the function or expression is evaluated along with the accumulated value so far, ending up with a single value which is returned.

 At each iteration, the variable item_name is replaced with the corresponding value from d.
 The variable accumulator_name is replaced with first_value for the first iteration, and the result of expression from the previous iteration subsequently.